mwalte10/leapfrog/README.md

 Reconstruction in TMB previously here have moved to a separate
 repository: <https://www.github.com/mrc-ide/ccmpp.tmb>*

+## Branch *demproj-only*

+The branch *demproj-only* contains code for only the demographic projection model as a simpler example for developing interfaces with fewer input and output arrays.

 ## Simulation model

 The simulation model is implemented in a header-only C++ library located